kzh/noob/README.md

 ```

 #### Personal Notes
 - Helm update will mess up the redis k8s secret since the secret does not update while the redis password will.
 The solution to this is just do a hard delete and install when updating the entire chart.
+(Temp fixed)

 #### Sidetrack
 - Set up continuous integration and deployment.